IztokD/MSSegregation-package/README.md

 The videos showing the re-make of the examples are avaialable on FigShare https://figshare.com/s/5a08f7b84a76586e1601

 The macros can be run in Fiji-ImageJ.
-For details, please, see the package_example_manual.pdf
+For details, please, see the MSSpackage_manual_verXX.pdf

 Cite: Iztok Dogsa, Ines Mandic-Mulec, Multiscale spatial segregation analysis in digital images of mixed-species biofilms, xx year, XX journal, xx vol, xx pages